ChatGPT is simply the name you think of when AI is brought up.

 Weekly Active Users

-OpenAI also revealed it now has 50 million paying subscribers across all tiers, with the company noting that January and February 2026 were on track to be their biggest-ever months for new subscriber signups.
+OpenAI also revealed it has 50 million paying subscribers across all tiers, alongside more than 9 million paying business users, a fourfold increase from September 2025.
+Subscriber momentum reportedly accelerated meaningfully into 2026, with January and February on track to be OpenAI’s biggest-ever months for new subscriber signups.

 Monthly Visits (Web Traffic)